muratk3n/thirdwave/en/2019/01/qa-1.md

 was abt their survival which ironically increased their effectiveness, they sold their message (read: lied) better.
 Now here we are.

+Q: Where is the line between representation and direct democracy?

+A: In a modern context they should be kept seperate

+Industrial and post-industrial contexts are like oil and water.
+They cannot mix.
+You can't have a little bit of this a little bit of that.
+If you do, you end up with Brexit.

 [Comment](https://mobile.twitter.com/garrygolden/status/1084927765806284802:)

 Example below of plug-in EVs falling short.
 System mgmt and